polirritmico/telescope-lazy-plugins.nvim/README.md

         local args = { foo = "Plugin path from the selected entry.repo_dir: " }
         lp_actions.custom_action(
           prompt_bufnr,
           "repo_dir", -- This is used to validate the entry.
-Could be any field of LazyPluginData (name, full_name, filepath, line, repo_url or repo_dir). demo_custom_function,
+Could be any field of LazyPluginsData (name, full_name, filepath, line, repo_url or repo_dir). demo_custom_function,
           args
         )